BrownandCaldwell-Public/tidywater/README.md

 devtools::install_github("BrownandCaldwell-Public/tidywater")
 ```

-## Example
+## Examples

-The following example employs acid-base chemistry and TOC removal
+In this first example, acid-base chemistry and TOC removal models are
-models.
-This example models a single water quality scenario.
+demonstrated.
+This example uses tidywater base functions to model a
+single water quality scenario.

 ``` r
 library(tidywater)